damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 <!-- more -->

-## A starting point
+## A Starting Point

-**Deployment**: in your case, it means that a bunch of HTML files should appear on your S3 bucket (which is already configured to for
+**Deployment**: in your case, it means that a bunch of HTML files should appear on your S3 bucket (which is already configured for
 [static website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html?shortFooter=true))

 There're a million ways to do it.
 We’ll use the